Citizen-Led Efforts to Reform Redistricting

 In just a few years, voting districts will be redrawn across the country.
 Advocacy and grassroots groups in a number of states are busy drafting ballot proposals and launching campaigns that support legislation aimed at curbing gerrymandering.

-In just a few years, voting districts will be redrawn across the country.
-Advocacy and grassroots groups in a number of states are busy drafting ballot proposals and launching campaigns that support legislation aimed at curbing gerrymandering – the manipulation of voting districts to favor or disfavor one group of voters over another or to protect incumbents – by instituting redistricting reforms such as independent redistricting commissions to draw district boundaries.
+Grassroots and advocacy groups in a number of states are busy drafting ballot proposals and launching campaigns that support legislation aimed at curbing gerrymandering – the manipulation of voting districts to favor or disfavor one group of voters over another or to protect incumbents.
 Since 2000, similar grassroots efforts led to the successful implementation of independent commissions in Arizona and California.

 24 states have a ballot initiative process that allows citizens to propose a law or constitutional amendment either to the legislature or directly to voters.
 (Other states only allow the legislature to amend the constitution or pass laws, charging citizens with the responsibility to persuade their legislature to pass reforms.)